 Medical Services for Survivors/Victims of Sexual Assault

-A survivor may also receive comprehensive medical services for sexual assault WITHOUT reporting to the Police or the University.
+A survivor may also receive comprehensive medical services for sexual assault WITHOUT reporting to the Police or the university.
 Sexual Assault Forensic Evidence exams are available at local hospital Emergency Departments.

-A survivor may request for evidence to be collected ANONYMOUSLY using a SAFE kit from local hospital, and may later decide to make a formal report to law enforcement.
+A survivor may request for evidence to be collected ANONYMOUSLY using a SAFE kit from a local hospital, and may later decide to make a formal report to law enforcement.